ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: Abstract

 \section{Abstract}

-Diffusion models excel at generating high-quality, diverse images but suffer from training data memorization, raising critical privacy and safety concerns.
-Data unlearning has emerged to mitigate this issue by removing the influence of specific data without retraining from scratch.
+Diffusion models excel at generating high-quality, diverse images but also suffer from undesirable training data memorization, raising critical privacy and safety concerns.
+Data unlearning has emerged to mitigate this issue by removing the influence of specific data through fine-tuning rather than retraining from scratch.
 We propose ReTrack, a fast and effective data unlearning method for diffusion models.
-ReTrack employs importance sampling to construct a more efficient fine-tuning loss, which we approximate by retaining only dominant terms.
+ReTrack employs importance sampling to construct a more efficient unbiased fine-tuning loss.
+This loss is further approximated by retaining only the dominant terms, thereby reducing computational cost.
 This yields an interpretable objective that redirects denoising trajectories toward the \(k\)-nearest neighbors, enabling efficient unlearning while preserving generative quality.
 Experiments on MNIST T-Shirt, CelebA-HQ, CIFAR-10, and Stable Diffusion show that ReTrack achieves state-of-the-art performance, striking the best trade-off between unlearning strength and generation quality preservation.

-\section{Introduction}
+\section{INTRODUCTION}

 In recent years, diffusion models have brought about a revolutionary breakthrough in image generation.
 Representative models such as Denoising Diffusion Probabilistic Models \cite{ddpm} and Stable Diffusion \cite{sd} have completely transformed the field of generative artificial intelligence with their exceptional image generation quality and powerful expressive capabilities.
 These models can generate highly realistic images, demonstrating unprecedented potential in various applications including artistic creation \cite{wu2022creative, zhang2023inversion}, image inpainting \cite{lugmayr2022repaint, manukyan2023hd}, super-resolution \cite{li2022srdiff, saharia2022image} and data augmentation \cite{alimisis2025advances}.